The Murky Secrets of Williamstown’s Green River

 We sing the school song about the majesty of the surrounding mountains as “monarchs”—Mount Greylock, Pine Cobble, and so forth.
 But what of the lowly Green River meandering around Williamstown?
 The lyric of the song does recognize that “the peaceful river floweth gently by.”
 While mountains and streams usually go together, there is no contest as to the throne between these two natural features of the area.
 During our undergrad days, most of us were blissfully ignorant about the Green River, beyond the name recognition because of the signs.
 We knew it existed, and caught glimpses of it as we drove on Route 7, and along Route 43 on the back side of the College and past Water Street.
 But where did it flow from, and ultimately go to?

 On the positive side, students in our Center for Environmental Studies have devised a plan whereby the College can reclaim the 1.5 miles of riverfront adjacent to the campus as an amenity.
 According to David Dethier, currently professor of geosciences at Williams, “Overall, the Hoosic is much better than it has been in the past, but in detail you still don’t want to eat the fish…or fall entirely in yet”.
-If you wish to read more, you can find “The Hoosic Matters: A Brief History of the Hoosac Valley,” by Lauren Stevens, on the internet.
+If you wish learn more, read “The Hoosic Matters: A Brief History of the Hoosac Valley,” by Lauren Stevens, novelist, and former Williams professor (as well as Dean of Freshmen).